nysbc/Anisotropy/README.md

 ## Execution ##

-1) Be in the directory containing your maps.
-Relative paths are okay for the program.
+1) Navigate to the directory containing your maps.
 2) Copy the run3DFSC.bash, .csh or .sh script to this directory.
-3) To view the parameters, run the script like `./run3DFSC.sh -h`.
+3) To view the 3DFSC parameters, access the help info like `./run3DFSC.sh -h`.
 4) Execute the run3DFSC script with the appropriate parameters.
-Runs usually take from minutes up to hours for extremely large box sizes (we have tested 600^3).
+It can take from minutes for small maps up to hours for extremely large box sizes (we have tested 600^3).
 Progress bars will help indicate the state of processing.

 ## GPU Execution ##